ofajs/ofa-v4-docs/docs/en/docs/get-started/css.md

 </script>
 ```

-In the example above, by using `{ ...myElement.css, color: 'red' }`, we only modified the color style of the element while keeping other style properties unchanged.
-This is a convenient technique that allows flexible modification of element styles.
+In the example above, by using `{ ...myElement.css, color: 'red' }`, we only modified the color style of the element, while keeping other style properties unchanged.
+This is a convenient trick that allows flexible modifications of the element's style.